Mathematics 315: Combinatorics

 0 no presentation

-Priority for presenting problems will be determined based upon prior performance in the class - lower performance leads to higher priority.
+I will determine priority for presenting problems.
 Each student who has not yet presented will have priority over students who have presented.
 A third (or more) problem may be presented in order to replace a prior presentation.

 Written Solutions